The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event

 A persistent complaint with foldables is how heavy and bulky they can feel.
 Google hopes a few design tweaks will help with that.
 The Pixel 9 Pro Fold now measures just 0.4 inches when closed, making it the thinnest foldable on the market (as long as you don't count the sizable camera bump) and at 257g it's about 25 grams lighter than the Pixel Fold.

-It houses Google's Tensor G4 chip, comes standard with 16GB of RAM and offers your choice of 256GB or 512GB of storage.
-Like every piece of 2024 Pixel hardware, The 9 Pro Fold is tailored around Google's Gemini AI contrivances.
+The new foldable houses Google's Tensor G4 chip, comes standard with 16GB of RAM and offers your choice of 256GB or 512GB of storage.
+Like every piece of 2024 Pixel hardware, the 9 Pro Fold is tailored around Google's Gemini AI contrivances.
 Pressing the power button brings up the assistant, which you can use in split screen on the foldable.
 The phone also comes with a year of the One AI Premium plan, which jumps to $20 per month afterwards.

 The three exterior cameras include a wide, ultrawide and telephoto lens with 5x optical zoom and up to 20x Super Res Zoom.
 There's a 10 MP camera on both the interior and on the front of the exterior screen.
 And, thanks to the foldable nature of the phone you can take selfies using the more powerful rear cameras by checking out the preview of the shot on the exterior screen.

+We've already spent a little time with the new foldable and so far, like what we see.
+It's thinner than Z Fold 6 but packs a larger interior screen.
+And the AI tools the foldable enables actually seem useful.

-The latest Google foldable costs the same $1,799 as the 2023 model and comes in either Obsidian or Porcelain.
-It too is now available for preorder.
+The Google Pixel 9 Pro Fold costs the same $1,799 as the 2023 model and comes in either Obsidian or Porcelain.
+It too is now available for pre-order and will hit stores September 4.

 Google Pixel 9 Pro Fold